nikantonelli/Groundhog/README.md

 ## Example command line
 java -jar target\Groundhog-1.0-SNAPSHOT-spring-boot.jar -f "Scrum Teams.xlsx" -c -s a.txt

-If you do not use the -c option then the program will attempt to sit in a sleep loop being woken up every (24 hours at) 3 in the morning.
+If you do not use the -c or -u options then the program will attempt to sit in a sleep loop being woken up every (24 hours at) 3 in the morning.

-If you do, then the program will attempt to make (and initialise) the file in the directory it is running in with the (-s) name you supply.
+If you use -c, then the program will attempt to make (and initialise) the file in the directory it is running in with the (-s) name you supply.
 If it cannot, then it will fail completely

 ## Config data